 Why is it that people feel the need to make every moment an Instagram memory?
-Surely people understand that a professional photographer has been employed to do the heavy lifting.
-So who are these smartphone-Annie Leibovitzs capturing these memories for?
-The bride and groom?
-Themselves?
-I will never understand this phenomenon, as I am not a social media junkie.
-If you feel the same way I do and want to make sure that your guests stay focused on the task at hand (i.e., your wedding), then may I suggest hosting an ‘unplugged’ wedding as Rachelle and Brice did recently with their Harriet Himmel Theatre wedding.
+Surely guests understand that a professional photographer has been employed to do the heavy lifting.
+I will never understand the cell phone photo phenomenon, as I am not a social media junkie.
+If you feel the same way I do and want to make sure that your guests stay focused on the task at hand (i.e., your wedding), then may I suggest a few tips for how to have an unplugged wedding.

 An unplugged wedding is one in which you kindly suggest to your guests that they keep their cell phones turned off for the event.
 Most couples include a simple wording to the effect on their wedding invitation or website, as well as posting a large sign at the front of the ceremony or reception.
 If you are worried that guests will take offense at being chided for potential bad behavior, think of this as a gentle way to make sure that all of your guests are able to concentrate without distractions on the meaning behind your ceremony.
 Of course not everyone will adhere to the request, but putting this statement out there will cut down significantly on the number of amateur photographers getting in the way of your fantastic wedding photos.